 - the theft of personally identifiable information from a professional services company by an employee involved in a nationwide identity-theft crime ring;

-- a vendor’s theft of consumer information from a national financial services company; and
+- a vendor’s theft of consumer information from a national financial services company.

-- representing an entity in class action litigation arising from a data breach.
+- Representing a national manufacturing company and retailer in multi-district litigation arising from a payment card data breach.

 Al’s compliance experience includes:

-- counseling covered entities and business associates to comply with HIPAA/HITECH, preparation of risk assessments, drafting internal and consumer-facing privacy policies and notices, performing employee training and negotiating business associate agreements;
+- counseling covered entities and business associates to comply with HIPAA/HITECH, preparing risk assessments, drafting internal and consumer-facing privacy policies and notices, performing employee training, and negotiating business associate agreements;

-- designing and drafting incident response plans for financial institutions and multinational science and technology companies;
+- designing and drafting incident response plans for companies in all industries;

-- providing counsel on the Payment Card Industry’s Data Security Standards and negotiating merchant agreements and subcontractor agreements to maximize compliance with the standards;
+- providing counsel on the Payment Card Industry’s Data Security Standards and negotiating merchant agreements and subcontractor agreements to ensure compliance with the standards;

 - designing vendor management programs, along with the drafting and negotiation of agreements, to minimize the risks of service-provider access to sensitive information.
 This also encompasses the drafting and negotiation of agreements that address incident response, indemnification, notification, data ownership and the implementation and auditing of security safeguards;